DOWNLOAD PDF VERSION OF THIS POST HERE.

 Cathcart and Fury had previously appeared on New Jersey’s WBGO radio station on 19th May 2011 to outline their complaint in an interview conducted by host Doug Doyle and during which Cathcart made a series of assertions that were contradicted by his 1965 witness statement to the NJPD.
 Among these were:

 Cathcart & Charles 26X: In the radio interview, Cathcart claimed that he didn’t know “anybody” at the Audubon Ballroom that day even though his 1965 statement reveals that he saw “Brother Charles (26X Blackwell), Benjamin (Karim) and Rueben X (Francis)” at the venue.
 Since Charles 26X and fellow rostrum security guard Robert 35X Smith were both from New Jersey they are likely to have been the sentries who first noted Cathcart’s presence at the Audubon and they, in turn, may have been known to Cathcart since he offered one of them, Charles 26X, a ride back to Jersey City to whose Temple #21 Cathcart was affiliated.
+That one of Malcolm's own security guards was given a lift back to New Jersey by a man who likely played a part in Malcolm's killing is of a significance which cannot be overstated.

 (Charles 26X and Robert 35X were both former members of the same Jersey City Temple #21 to which Cathcart belonged and they may have even been planted within Malcolm’s security force by Cathcart himself who would have thereafter served as their NOI ‘handler’ and point-of-contact.)